omegaup/omegaup/frontend/server/src/Controllers/README.md

 ### Description

-- Returns a list of contests
+Returns a list of contests
--

-\_size

 ### Parameters